vekatze/neut/book/src/some-backstage-notes.md

 # Some Backstage Notes

-## What are Possible Drawbacks of Neut's Approach?
+## What are the Possible Drawbacks of Neut's Approach?

-The prominent one that come to my mind is that, when you use a polymorphic variant type, its type arguments must be stored in its values.
+The prominent one that comes to my mind is that, when you use a polymorphic variant type, its type arguments must be stored in its values.
 For example, consider something like below:

 ```neut
 // a syntax to define an ADT